cyberphone/web2native-bridge/README.md

 ### Architecture
 The Web2Native Bridge emulator always invokes a central proxy located at <code>install/w2nb-proxy</code>.<br>
-The proxy in turn delegates a call to a specific target application located at<br><code>
+The proxy in turn delegates a call to the specific target application located at<br><code>
 install/apps/</code>*dottedpath*<code>/</code>*dottedpath*<code>.jar</code>.

 All I/O is performed through <code>stdin</code> and <code>stdout</code>.